-A system of letter grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, and F is employed except for those courses approved for Pass/Fail grading.
+A system of letter grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, L, LW, and Z is employed except for those courses approved for Pass/Fail grading.
 With some restrictions, students may elect the Pass/Fail option for one elective course each semester.
-Students electing the option are graded with the usual letter grade, but the grade of P is entered into the academic record for any letter grade of D or higher.
+Students electing the option are graded with the usual letter grade, but the grade of P is entered into the academic record for any letter grade of D- or higher.
 A cumulative index of 2.0 is required for graduation for undergraduates, and a 3.0 for graduate students.
+A grade of Z should be given when a student unofficially withdraws from a class (stops attending and fails to complete sufficient graded requirements).
+For the complete University Grading Policy see: http://www1.udel.edu/registrar/faculty_staff/gradeinfo.html (Rev 11/18).

-In the seventh week of the semester, each faculty member will be provided with grade rosters indicating the freshmen enrolled in his or her classes.
-Faculty are responsible for reporting a meaningful mid- semester letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F) for each of these students in accordance with the Registrar's Office guidelines.
-(Rev. 5/6/85; Implemented Fall 1991)
+In the seventh week of the semester, each faculty member will be provided with grade rosters indicating the freshmen and other newly matriculated undergraduate students enrolled in his or her classes.
+Faculty are responsible for reporting a meaningful mid- semester letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, L. LW, or Z) for each of these students in accordance with the Registrar's Office guidelines.
+(Rev. 5/6/85; Implemented fall 1991) (Rev 11/18)

-Near the end of the semester, class lists will be provided for each faculty member.
-These lists should be checked for completeness and discrepancies reported to the Registrar's Office.
+On or around the last day of class for the term, grade rosters will be available on-line to faculty members.
+These grade rosters should be checked for completeness and discrepancies reported to the Registrar's Office.
 Faculty are responsible for reporting a final grade for each student at the end of the semester, in accordance with Registrar's Office guidelines.
-In the event that a student fails to complete a course for illness or other reason deemed adequate by the instructor, the grade of I (Incomplete) is given.
+When a grade of F or Z is recorded for a student, the last date of attendance or date of last graded assignment will be required.
+In the event that a student fails to complete a course for illness or other reason deemed adequate by the instructor, the grade of I (Incomplete) may be given.
 The appropriate catalogs should be consulted concerning the various other grades used at the University.

 Changes in grade, in most cases, are initiated by the instructor of the course.
 A change in a permanent grade must also have the approval of the dean of the college where the course is offered if the dean does not approve the change.
 Occasionally, a change of grade may be initiated by a department chair but only when the course instructor has left the University and cannot be located or is deceased.